 To mark the launch of our heritage flours, we sent samples to some of our most trusted bakers to gain valuable feedback.
-The flour is softer than normal breadmaking flour (we have written a list of tips and advice on handling it for best results here), so it was important to us to hear how it performed for other bakers.
+The flour is softer than normal breadmaking flour (we have put together tips and advice on handling it for best results and a longer post on why it’s so different), so it was important to us to hear how it performed for other bakers.
 The first words are coming back from these test bakes, and they are both useful and hugely encouraging.
 We think these flours produce delicious results, and it is gratifying to read that some of the most experienced sourdough enthusiasts in the UK think so as well.
 Read on for their experiences, tips and flavour profiles.

 Baikhous – Reserve Champion and Gold Award winner, Scottish Bread Championships